-Dr. Sonya Forte Duhé serves as director and professor in the School of Mass Communication at Loyola University New Orleans.
+Dr. Sonya Forte Duhé serves as director and professor in the School of Mass Communication at Loyola.
 Duhé began her tenure at Loyola in August 2009, returning to her home state of Louisiana.

-Duhé earned her bachelor of arts in journalism in 1983 from Louisiana State University in Baton Rouge and her master of science in journalism in 1984 from Northwestern University in Evanston, Illinois.
-After working several years in television news as a reporter, anchor and public affairs show host, Duhé received her Ph.D. in journalism in 1993 from the University of Missouri.
-At Missouri, she served as an instructor and chief faculty editor and anchor at the university owned NBC affiliate.
+Duhé earned her bachelor of arts in journalism in 1983 from LSU and her master of science in journalism in 1984 from Northwestern University in Evanston, Illinois.
+After working for several years in TV news as a reporter, anchor and public affairs show host, Duhé received her Ph.D. in journalism in 1993 from the University of Missouri.
+At Missouri, she served as an instructor and chief faculty editor and anchor at the university-owned NBC affiliate.

 Duhé is married to Lester A. Duhé, Jr. They have two sons, Lester III and Vincent.

 Ph.D., University of Missouri, M.S., Northwestern University; B.A., Louisiana State University